 Financial Planning Tips for a Move

 - Making a move to a state with no income tax can have profound effects on your long-term financial plan.
-Finding a qualified financial advisor who can help you gauge these changes doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+A financial advisor can help with this, though.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Before you make your move to the Sunshine State, it might be helpful to figure out exactly what you can spend on a home.
 Check out SmartAsset’s home affordability calculator to learn more.